alexpovel/srgn/README.md

           [env: HCL=]

           Possible values:
           - variable:           `variable` blocks (in their entirety)
           - resource:           `resource` blocks (in their entirety)
           - data:               `data` blocks (in their entirety)
           - output:             `output` blocks (in their entirety)
           - provider:           `provider` blocks (in their entirety)
+          - required-providers: All `required_providers` from the `terraform` block
           - terraform:          `terraform` blocks (in their entirety)
           - locals:             `locals` blocks (in their entirety)
           - module:             `module` blocks (in their entirety)
           - variables:          Variable declarations and usages
           - resource-names:     `resource` name declarations and usages
           - resource-types:     `resource` type declarations and usages
           - data-names:         `data` name declarations and usages
           - data-sources:       `data` source declarations and usages
           - comments:           Comments
           - strings:            Literal strings

       --hcl-query <TREE-SITTER-QUERY-VALUE>
           Scope HashiCorp Configuration Language code using a custom tree-sitter query.